For more information on Genesis, please visit their website.

 How many students can attend?

-In order to give students the best experience possible, we ask that schools bring a maximum of 30 students.
-If you need to bring more than 30 students, please contact us so that we can try to accommodate the request.
+In order to give students the best experience possible, we ask that schools bring a maximum of 60 students.

 How many adult chaperones should we bring?